BansalShivanshu/leafi-backend-test/Readme.md

     ```.zsh
     curl -X POST -H "Content-Type: application/json" -d '{ "url": "http://localhost:8000/event"}' http://localhost:8000/subscribe/topic1
     ```
     - This will create a new subscription between topic1 and the endpoint.
-Note that headers are a must in this request because the data is in json format.
+Note that headers are a must in this request because the server accepts data in json format.
 If no headers are provided, server will return a `415 Media Not Supported Error`.
 1. Now execute [second step](#testing-instructions) again.
 This will return the subscribers to this topic.
 Feel free to add more topics and subscriptions.
 1. Note, invalid urls and topics will return a `Bad Request` error from the server.
 More edge cases are tested in unit tests found in `test/test_main.py`